evennia/evennia/docs/1.0/_sources/Howtos/Beginner-Tutorial/Part1/Beginner-Tutorial-Making-A-Sittable-Object.md.txt

 ```

 - **Line 17**: We didn't need the `is_sitting` Attribute for the first version of these Commands, but we do need it now.
 Since we have this, we don't need to search and know just which chair we sit on.
-If we don't have this set, we are not sitting anywhere.
+If we don't have this Attribute set, we are not sitting anywhere.
 - **Line 21**: We stand up using the sittable we found.

-All that is left now is to make this available to us.
+All that is left now is to make `sit` and `stand` available to us.
 This type of Command should be available to us all the time so we can put it in the default Cmdset on the Character.
 Open `mygame/commands/default_cmdsets.py`.

 ```python